jhusain/es6generatorproposal/README.md

 Generator allow for the lazy evaluation of algorithms.
 Lazy evaluation is particularly useful in the area of stream processing, allowing chunks of data to be transformed and sent elsewhere as they arrive.
 The alternative, loading an entire stream of data into memory before processing, is impractical for large data sets.

 Today it is possible for generators to abstract over scarce resources like IO streams.
-However the consumer must iterate the generator to completion to give the generator function the opportunity to free the scarce resources and its finally block.
+However the consumer must iterate the generator to completion to give the generator function the opportunity to free the scarce resources in its finally block.

 (Example)

-This imposed constraint makes common operations like paging impractical because of the overhead involved.
+This unnecessary constraint makes common operations like paging impractical because of the overhead involved.
 Why should a consumer need to continue reading from a stream long after the desired data has been acquired?

 This problem can be resolved by adding a return semantic to the generator.
 Today generator functions give consumers the ability to insert a throw statement at the current yield point by invoking the throw method on the generator.
 A return method should be added to generator which has similar semantics.
 Invoking return() should cause the generator function to behave as a though a return statement was added at the current yield point within the generator.
 This will ensure that finally blocks get run, giving the asynchronous generator the opportunity to free scarce resources.
 To guarantee the termination of the generator function on return(), yield statements will be prohibited within finally blocks.